lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

   is tested.
 If no eligible rule is found, then the packet is sent without compression using fragmentation procedure.

-* sending: The rule number is sent to the other end followed by data resulting from the  compression.
-These data are sent in the rule order for the matching fields.
+* sending: The rule number is sent to the other end followed by information resulting from the compression of header fields.
+This information is sent in the rule order for the matching fields.
 The way the rule number is sent depends on the layer two technology and will be specified in a specific document.
-For exemple, it can either be included in a Layer 2 header or sent in the first byte of the L2 payload.
+For example, it can either be included in a Layer 2 header or sent in the first byte of the L2 payload.